TobiasSpl/MRSmatlabTrees/README.md

 # MRSmatlabTrees
 A modified version of MRSmatlab (https://github.com/mmpetke/MRSmatlab) that allows to evaluate PP SNMR measurments on Trees.
 It also utilizes the BLOCHUS package (https://github.com/ThoHiller/nmr-blochus).
-In order to calculate lookup tables for the prepolarization switch-off and for the pulse, a python 3 installation with the following packages is necessary: numpy,array,sys,os,json,multiprocess,functools,time and numbalsoda (https://github.com/Nicholaswogan/numbalsoda)
+In order to calculate lookup tables for the prepolarization switch-off and for the pulse, a python 3 installation with the following packages is necessary: numpy, array, sys, os, json, multiprocess, functools, time and numbalsoda (https://github.com/Nicholaswogan/numbalsoda)

 WARNING, this is an experimental version that has only be tested with one data set.